richzw/DecodeCaptcha/README.md

 ### Introduction

 In this post, we will investigate the methods of decode captcha.
+Currently, the texts in the captcha is not overrided with each other, just for simplicity.

 Generally Speaking, there are several steps to do that: